What Is Online Counseling for Kids?

 Online child counseling is for any child younger than 18 who wants to communicate with a trained mental health professional.
 It is perfect for children with inconvenient transportation or for those who live in more rural areas.

-When meeting in person, there is more stigma attached to mental health discussions.
+When meeting in person, there is more stigma attached to child’s mental health treatment and discussions.
 Meeting online is different.
 Children can feel more comfortable talking through electronic sources because they are so accustomed to technology and because there is a further separation that helps eliminate some of the stigmas.
-Make sure you also have a good relationship with your mom.
+Make sure you also have a good relationship with your mom

 When Should I Start?